-END OF THE DAY PICK-UP: 3:40 pm on Monday, Tuesday, Thursday and Friday.
-1:15 pm on take public transportation home.
-This is 4:15 pm on Monday, Tuesday, Thursday and Friday.
 Wednesdays.
-(All students who are not in a On Wednesdays, students should head home by sport/club, or working with a teacher have 20 1:15 pm. minutes to leave the campus, be picked-up or, take public transportation home.)
+(All students who are not in a sport/club, or working with a teacher have 20 minutes to leave the campus, be picked-up or, take public transportation home.)

 High School Student Drivers

 All students who are 16 years of age and have a valid California Driver's License are allowed to drive to school as a matter of privilege, not a right.